 It was once planned as a four-wing complex, and the work started in the winter of 1700.

 It was done under the design of the famous architect Henrico Zuccalli.
 Because of the Spanish War of Succession, Max Emanuel was forced into exile which meant the building’s crafting came to a stop, meaning it lacks all of the originally planned wings.

-Palaces in Munich: Location Map
+Palaces in Munich: Locations

 Palaces in Munich: Our Verdict

-Of the many palaces in Munich, all can easily grab your attention for one reason or another.
+Of the many Palaces in Munich, all can easily grab your attention for one reason or another.